Michael von der Heide

-Michael von der Heide (born 16 October 1971 in Amden, Switzerland) is a Swiss musician, singer, and actor.
+Michael von der Heide (born 16 October 1971) is a Swiss musician, singer, and actor.

 Early life

 Von der Heide was born the son of a German father and a Swiss mother.

 Eurovision Song Contest

 Eurovision Song Contest 1999

 In 1999, Von der Heide participated in the German national final with the song "Bye Bye Bar", eventually finishing fifth, and did not go on to represent Germany in the Eurovision Song Contest 1999.

 Eurovision Song Contest 2009

 Von der Heide played a small part as one of the Swiss jurors.

 Eurovision Song Contest 2010

 On 18 December 2009, it was announced that Von der Heide will represent Switzerland in the Eurovision Song Contest 2010 with the song "Il pleut de l'or".
 He participated in the second semi-final but finished last in a field of 17 with 2 points and did not qualify to the final.

 Personal life

 Von der Heide was awarded 5,000 francs by the Federal Court in 2010.
 The court determined that coverage of his musical career by the Zürich-based tabloid Blick had been homophobic.
-He states in interviews, that he doesn't feel the need to discuss his personal life in public.
+He has stated in interviews that he does not feel the need to discuss his personal life in public.